Joymoti (1935 film): Plot background

 Joymoti was the wife of the Ahom prince Gadapani.
 During the Purge of the Princes from 1679 to 1681 under King Sulikphaa (Loraa Roja), instigated by Laluksola Borphukan, Gadapani took flight.
 Over the next few years, he sought shelter at Sattras (Vaishnav monasteries) and the adjoining hills outside the Ahom kingdom.

 Failing to trace Prince Gadapani, Sulikphaa's soldiers brought his wife Joymoti to Jerenga Pathar where, despite brutal and inhuman torture, the princess refused to reveal the whereabouts of her husband.
-After continuous physical torture over 14 days, Joymoti breathed her last on 13 Choit of 1601 Saka, or 27 March, AD 1680.
+After continuous physical torture over 14 days, Joymoti died on 13 Choit of 1601 Saka, or 27 March 1680.

-Joymoti's self-sacrifice would bear fruit in time: Laluk was murdered in November 1680 by a disgruntled body of household retainers.
+Joymoti's sacrifice would bear fruit in time: Laluk was murdered in November 1680 by a disgruntled body of household retainers.
 The ministers, now roused to a sense of patriotism, sent out search parties for Gadapani who, gathering his strength, returned from his exile in the Garo Hills to oust Sulikphaa from the throne.
-Joymoti had known that her husband alone was capable of ending Sulikphaa-Laluk's reign of terror.
+Joymoti had known that only her husband was capable of ending Sulikphaa-Laluk's reign of terror.
 For her love and her supreme sacrifice for husband and country, folk accounts refer to her as a Soti.

-Reception

-The film was released on 10 March 1935, at the Raonak Theatre, and was inaugurated by the Assamese writer Lakshminath Bezbarua.
-In Guwahati, it was screened at the Kumar Bhaskar Natya Mandir, the only cinema in Assam which then had sound.
-The film was not well received, consequently suffering a debilitating financial loss.
-It was able to collect only INR 24,000 from its screenings, less than half its budget of INR 50,000 (at the time), which today amounts to INR 75,00,000.
+Overview

-OverviewJoymoti, a study of the culture and history of Assam, carried with it the bright possibility of a film tradition.
+Joymoti, a study of the culture and history of Assam, carried with it the bright possibility of a film tradition.
 The significant similarities with the Russian montage reflect an element of influence.
 The film is noted for its constantly changing angles, unique sets (built from scratch on a tea plantation, with local materials), and other stylistics tactics employed by the imaginative Jyoti Prasad in this his film debut.
 By then a published poet and writer, his lyricism is clearly evident in this pioneering film.